openshift/origin/docs/cluster_up_down.md

 ## Etcd Data

-To persist data across restarts, specify a valid host directory in the `--host-data-dir` argument when starting your cluster with `oc cluster up`.
+To persist data across restarts, specify a valid host directory in the `--base-dir` argument when starting your cluster with `oc cluster up`.
 As long as the same value is specified every time, the data will be preserved across restarts.

 If a host data directory is not specified, the data directory used by OpenShift is discarded when the container is destroyed.